-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH .Township VIIIas Primary Registration District No [If death occurred in a hospital or institution. give its NAME instead of street and number] MEDICAL CERTIFICATE OF DEATH BEX COLOR OR RACE MARRIED WIDOWED OR DIVORCED (Write the word) (Month) (Day) (Year) DATE OF BIRTH HEREBY CERTIFY, that I attended deceased (Year) AGE If LESS/than i day L hrs and that death occurred, on the date stated above, at The CAUSE OF DEATH was as follows; OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of Industry, o business, or establishment in which employed (or employer Tarmus BIRTHPLACE (City or town, State or foreign country) Contributory NAME OF (SECONDARY) FATHER (Duration) BIRTHPLACE OF FATHER (City or town, State or foreign country MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHE LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country), At place In the of death....
-State Where was disease contracted If not at place of death?
-Former or (Informant) usual residence UNDERTAKE REGISTRAR
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH VIIIae Registered No AGE should be stated EXACTLY.
+PHYSICI classified.
+Exact statement of OCCUPATION flf death occurred in a hospital or institution. give its NAME instead of street and number PERSONAL AND STATISTICAL PARTICULARS SEX DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Write the word) (Day) (Year) I HEREBY CERTIFY, that I attended deceased from Fiel Ift F88 than AGE ' day.....hrs and that death occurred, on the date stated above, at The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer).
+BIRTHPLACE (City or town, State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE OF FATHER (City or town, State or foreign country) State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER.
+LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) At place In the of death.
+State.
+Where was disease contracted if not atplace of death?
+Former or usual residence PLACE OF BURIAL OR REMOVAL DATE OF BURIAL